 - Versatility: Pear-shaped lab diamonds can be worn in various settings, including solitaire, halo, and three-stone designs.
 This versatility allows you to choose a setting that best complements the shape and size of your diamond.

 - Good value: Depending on the quality of the diamond and the setting, pear-shaped lab diamonds can offer good value for the price.
-Because they are not as common as round or princess-cut diamonds, they can sometimes be more affordable (but see drawbacks of pear-shape lab-grown diamonds below).
+Because they are not as common as round or princess-cut diamonds, they can sometimes be more affordable (but see the drawbacks of pear-shaped lab-grown diamonds below).

 4 drawbacks of pear-shaped lab diamonds

 While pear-shaped lab-grown diamonds have many benefits, there are a few potential drawbacks to consider.
 Here are a few things to keep in mind:

 - Prone to chipping: Because of their elongated shape, pear-shaped lab diamonds can be more inclined to chipping or damage than other diamond shapes.
 This is especially true if the diamond is not cut and polished properly.